dcollette4456/SANS-HHC-2025/ACT-3/SANS2025_WriteUp_ACT3_On_the_Wire.md

-# On the Wire - in Progress
+# On the Wire - Not Complete

 **Challenge Type:** Protocol Analysis, Signal Decoding, Cryptography
 **Difficulty:** ⭐⭐⭐⭐ (4/5)